Myofascial Bodywork in Columbus, Ohio

 How This Approach Is Different

-Sessions are led with barefoot Sarga bodywork, which allows steady, controlled depth without overusing force.
-The broader contact of the feet makes it possible to apply sustained pressure across larger fascial lines instead of isolated trigger points.
+Sessions are led with barefoot Sarga bodywork, which allows steady, controlled depth without relying on excessive force.
+The broader contact of the foot makes it possible to apply sustained pressure across larger chains of tissue rather than focusing only on isolated points.

-Assisted positioning and movement principles are integrated when needed to help the body adapt under pressure.
+Assisted positioning and movement may be introduced when they help the body respond more effectively to the pressure.

 There is no preset routine.

-Each session is built around how your body is currently organizing tension.
+Each session is guided by how your body is holding tension that day.

 What Changes Over Time

-Clients who commit to performance-focused bodywork often report:
+Clients who commit to integrated bodywork often notice gradual but meaningful changes.

-It’s about changing how your body organizes itself under pressure.
+It’s about changing how the body holds tension under pressure.

 The goal isn’t short-term relief.